-Denial Due to Discrepancy Between the Member's Enrollment Information in ForwardHealth interChange and the Member's Actual Enrollment Description of the Exception Documentation Requirements Submission Address This exception occurs when a claim is initially received by the deadline but is denied due to a discrepancy between the member's enrollment information in ForwardHealth interChange and the member's actual enrollment.
-To receive consideration, the following documentation must be submitted within 455 days from the DOS: • A copy of remittance information showing the claim was submitted in a timely manner and denied with a qualifying enrollment-related explanation. • A photocopy of one of the following indicating enrollment on the DOS: • White paper BadgerCare Plus EE for pregnant women or children identification card. • Green paper temporary identification card. • White paper PE for the FPW identification card. • The response received through the EVS from a commercial eligibility vendor. • The transaction log number received through WiCall.
-ForwardHealth Good Faith/Timely Filing Ste 50 6406 Bridge Rd Madison WI 53784-0050
+Description of the Exception Documentation Requirements Submission Address This exception occurs when a claim is initially received by the deadline but is denied due to a discrepancy between the member's enrollment information in ForwardHealth interChange and the member's actual enrollment.
+To receive consideration, the following documentation must be submitted within 455 days from the DOS: A copy of remittance information showing the claim was submitted in a timely manner and denied with a qualifying enrollment-related explanation.
+A photocopy of one of the following indicating enrollment on the DOS: White paper BadgerCare Plus EE for pregnant women or children identification card.
+Green paper temporary identification card.
+White paper PE for the FPW identification card.
+The response received through the EVS from a commercial eligibility vendor.
+The transaction log number received through WiCall.
+ForwardHealth Good Faith/Timely Filing Ste 50 6406 Bridge Rd Madison WI 53784-005

 ForwardHealth Reconsideration or Recoupment Description of the Exception Documentation Requirements Submission Address This exception occurs when If a subsequent provider submission is required, the request ForwardHealth ForwardHealth reconsiders a previously must be submitted within 90 days from the date of the RA Timely Filing processed claim.
 ForwardHealth will message.
 A copy of the RA message that shows the Ste 50 initiate an adjustment on a previously paid ForwardHealth-initiated adjustment must be submitted with 6406 Bridge Rd claim. the request.
-Madison WI 53784-0050 was added to the member's enrollment information.
-The request must be submitted with one of the following:
+Madison WI 53784-0050 a GR payment from the provider because a member has become retroactively enrolled for Wisconsin Medicaid or BadgerCare Plus. was added to the member's enrollment information.
+The request must be submitted with one of the following: "GR retroactive enrollment" indicated on the claim.
+A copy of the letter received from the local county or tribal agency.
+Ste 50 6406 Bridge Rd Madison WI 53784-0050 --- -- ---

-Retroactive Enrollment for Persons on General Relief Description of the Exception Documentation Requirements Submission This exception occurs when the local To receive consideration, the request must be submitted ForwardHealth county or tribal agency requests a return of within 180 days from the date the backdated enrollment GR Retro Eligibility
+Retroactive Enrollment for Persons on General Relief Description of the Exception Documentation Requirements Submission Address This exception occurs when the local To receive consideration, the request must be submitted ForwardHealth county or tribal agency requests a return of within 180 days from the date the backdated enrollment GR Retro Eligibility